New Mexico State vs. UMass NCAA Football Odds, Plays and Insights | November 27, 2021

 UMass Stats and Trends

-- In UMass' 11 games this year, it has four wins against the spread.

-- The Minutemen have an ATS record of 3-5 in their eight games as an underdog of 6.5 points or more this season.
+- So far this year, the Minutemen have been installed as underdogs by a 6.5-point margin or more eight times and are 3-5 ATS in those contests.

-- UMass' games this season have gone over the total in six out of 11 opportunities (54.5%).
+- UMass' games this season have eclipsed the over/under in 54.5% of its opportunities (six times in 11 games with a set point total).

-- This season the Minutemen have turned the ball over 20 times, one more than the Aggies' takeaways (19).
+- The Minutemen have turned the ball over one more time (20 total) than the Aggies have forced a turnover (19) this season.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.